Miskatonic-Investigative-Society/CoC7-FoundryVTT/docs/en/cci.md

 ## CCI: Play Sound
 This is designed to play/stop a sound or playlist

-- **Mouse Button** - Should this trigger on Left, Right or Both mouse buttons
+- **Mouse Button** - Should this trigger on Left or Right mouse buttons
-- **Play** - Define if clicking on this region will play or stop the playback
+- **Action** - Define if clicking on this region will play or stop the playback
 - **Select Playlist** - Enter the UUID of the Playlist and then press the Add Document button or Drag it here
 - **Select Playlist Sound** - Enter the UUID as per Select Playlist or Drag it here